Mark Esper: Memoirs, book tour, and Trump criticism

 Esper gave several interviews in 2022 as part of his book tour.
+He described himself in TV interviews and in his memoir as a "Reagan Republican" who is a "fiscal conservative, social moderate, and defense hawk."
 In an interview on Fox & Friends, Esper said that Trump "went too far in too many things."
 He said he supported the 2021 impeachment of Trump, in which the president was impeached for inciting the January 6 attack on the Capitol, part of a failed bid to overturn Trump's election loss and keep him in power.
 In an interview on The Late Show with Stephen Colbert, Colbert pressed Esper on why he criticized Trump in his memoirs, but did not criticize Trump while still in office, or inform the public about what was going on.
-(In his book, Esper recounted Trump proposing to launch missiles into Mexico and suggesting the idea of sending the military to "just shoot" racial-justice demonstrators in the legs; Esper also recounted his fears that Trump would misuse the military by ordering it to seize ballot boxes or otherwise disrupt the 2020 presidential election.)
 Esper defended himself as a "circuit breaker" against Trump's most dangerous and erratic tendencies.

 In an open letter published in September 2022, Esper, along with Jim Mattis (who preceded him as defense secretary under Trump), as well as a bipartisan group of former top U.S. generals and former defense secretaries, said that the failure to commit to a peaceful transfer of power worsened "an extremely adverse environment" for the U.S. military.
 The 16-point letter did not mention Trump by name, but was a clear critique of Trump and his followers; the signatories wrote: "Military officers swear an oath to support and defend the Constitution, not an oath of fealty to an individual or to an office.
 It is the responsibility of senior military and civilian leaders to ensure that any order they receive from the president is legal."

-Political Views

-Esper has described himself in TV interviews and in his memoir as a "Reagan Republican" who is a "fiscal conservative, social moderate, and defense hawk."

-2024 Presidential Election

-Regarding the 2024 Election, Esper said that the GOP needs candidates for President who will pursue traditional conservative policy objectives, grow the GOP base, win elections, put country first, and can unite the American people.
-He said that Donald Trump did not meet those criteria for him.
-He later added that the country needs a “new generation of leaders” in both parties.

-Immigration

-In an interview with CNN, Esper said he believes in border security, describing it as a national security issue and important component of immigration reform.
-He faulted Congress over many years for its “failure to act” for not developing modern immigration policies.
-In an interview, Esper said he supports a merit-based immigration system and border security, adding that the latter will be an “important factor” to any immigration reform legislation.